 - Beavis and Butt-Head had two notable disclaimers at different periods of its series run, the latter essentially a slightly slimmed down version of the former, accompanied by jaunty banjo music:

-- World War II propaganda cartoon Blitz Wolf: "The Wolf in this photoplay is NOT fictitious.
+- Wartime Cartoon Blitz Wolf: "The Wolf in this photoplay is NOT fictitious.
 Any similarity between this Wolf and that (*!!*%) jerk Hitler is purely intentional!"
 A postscript adds a rationing joke: "P.S.
 The tires in this photoplay are fictitious (and we ain't kidding, brother!)"

 - The Looney Tunes cartoon Rocket Squad, an homage to Dragnet, had the following disclaimer: The story you are about to see is true.
 The drawings have been changed to protect the innocent.

 - Daffy Duck and Egghead opens with a foreword stating that the ducks depicted are fictitious, and any ducks seen in the picture, "living or roasted, are purely coincidental."

 - Porky Pig's Feat has "Any resemblance between this hotel and real hotels, living or dead, is coincidental."

 - Porky's Road Race has the forward: "All the characters in this picture are strictly phony!
 Any fancied resemblance to any living person is the bunk!
 Any incident portrayed is pure fiction!"